ainblockchain/docs/ain-blockchain/developer-guide/getting-started.md

   })
   .then((res) => {
     console.log('tx_hash:', res.tx_hash);
-    console.log('code:', res.result.code);
     // 0: success, if not 0, check the error code:
     // https://github.com/ainblockchain/ain-blockchain/blob/master/common/result-code.js
+    console.log('code:', res.result.code);

-    // Example output:
+    // example output:
     // tx_hash: 0x...
     // code: 0
   });

-// Check that the value is set correctly
+// check that the value is set correctly
-// If the echo bot is alive, it should have responded to your message ain.db
+// if the echo bot is alive, it should have responded to your message ain.db
   .ref(userMessagePath)
   .getValue()
   .then((data) => {
     console.log(JSON.stringify(data, null, 2));

-    // Example output:
+    // example output:
     // {
     //   "1631691438245": {
     //     "user": "Hello!",